Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Thanks for your response, "redhatterb".
 I had my sweaters on highly-padded hangers, thinking in advance that those would be better than other hangers.
-I have a feeling that the rayon/nylon mix causes the sweaters to have these permanent-like bumps.
-I'll try your idea of wetting the bumps when I put on one of the sweaters; maybe that will work!

 You might take them to a dry cleaners and see if they will just steam the bumps out for you.